leeovery / claude-technical-workflows

 | /link-dependencies | Link external dependencies across topics.
 Scans plans and wires up unresolved cross-topic dependencies. |

-Since skills are input-agnostic, you can create your own commands that feed them in new ways.
-A command just needs to:
+Since processing skills are input-agnostic, you can create your own entry-point skills that feed them in new ways.
+An entry-point skill just needs to:

 See /start-feature as an example: it provides inline context to the specification skill instead of a discussion document.